Terms of Service

 16.3 If the Force Majeure Event prevents Crunch from providing any of the Services for more than 10 weeks, Crunch shall, without limiting its other rights or remedies, have the right to terminate this Contract immediately by giving written notice to the Client.

-We will not be liable if events beyond our control (floods, civil unrest, plagues of locusts) mean we are unable to deliver our service.
+We will not be liable if events beyond our control (e.g. strikes, failure of utilities, failure of transport networks, floods and civil unrest) mean we are unable to deliver our service.

 The Client shall not, without the prior written consent of Crunch, assign, transfer, mortgage, charge, subcontract, declare a trust over or deal in any other manner with any or all of its rights or obligations under the Contract.